 Here is a picture of the 1992-93 Parts and Illustration Catalog.
 It may give you an idea of how things go together.
 You'll need more than just the well to really fix it, but hopefully any car you can get good wells from will also have good metal around it too.

-Wow good eye butch.
-I didn't even see those braces.
-They are definitely not factory. looks like somebody already knew there was an issue and tried putting a bandaid on it.
+looks like somebody already knew there was an issue and tried putting a bandaid on it.

 Yeah, I think it is the only thing still holding the upper damper mount plate in place.
 Without those braces, it quite probably would have torn out.